MeIorito/MARCPRIV/README.md

   - **Tilt control**: The scanner can move its tilthead both clockwise and counterclockwise.

-  - **Turntable control**: The scanner can turn its turntable.
+  - **Turntable control**: The scanner can turn its turntable at different speeds.

-  - **Physical emergencystop button**: This button stops all the power to the motors.
+  - **Physical emergencystop button**: Button to stop all functionalities.

   - **Stop switches at the top and bottom**: Can stop the height motor if it overshoots.